GustavoAdamee/MachineLearning/README.md

 # MachineLearning

-My projects using python and sklearn to study machine learning
+My projects using python and scikit-learn to study machine learning